4 minute read

 A brief history of the US share markets

 The US share markets are the biggest share markets in the world.
-Currently valued at over 30 trillion USD, this is particularly astonishing when you consider the fact that the NZX is worth just over 140 billion NZD*.
-Known as the world’s financial capital, the US markets are highly regulated and sophisticated.
-The two biggest ones in the US are the New York Stock Exchange (NYSE) and the NASDAQ.
-You can access over 2,700 companies and over 450 ETFs listed on both exchanges through Hatch.
+Currently valued at over 30 trillion USD, this is particularly astonishing when you consider the fact that the NZX is worth just over 149 billion NZD*.
+Known as the world’s financial capital, the US and their share markets are highly regulated and sophisticated.
+The two biggest ones in the US are the New York Stock Exchange (NYSE) and the Nasdaq.
+You can access over 2,900 companies and over 500 exchange-traded funds listed on both exchanges through Hatch.

 NYSE fun fact

-The NASDAQ is an acronym for ‘National Association of Securities Dealers Automated Quotations’.
+The Nasdaq is an acronym for ‘National Association of Securities Dealers Automated Quotations’.
 Quite the mouthful, hence the popular acronym.
-The NASDAQ is a huge, sophisticated exchange that caters only to technology stocks of the highest caliber.
-And it’s earned the right, The NASDAQ was the first to introduce electronic trading, the first to support Silicon Valley innovators, the first to offer dual listings and credits itself with inventing the modern IPO.
+The Nasdaq is a huge, sophisticated exchange that caters only to technology stocks of the highest calibre.
+And it’s earned the right, it was the first to introduce electronic trading, the first to support Silicon Valley innovators, the first to offer dual listings and credits itself with inventing the modern IPO.

 History repeats itself

 Over the last decade, there’s been an average return of 11.88%.
-That might not sound like much, but it takes into account the huge loss in 2008.
-While no one can predict what’s going to happen, crashes with more than a 30% drop like 2008, don't happen often (thankfully).
+That might not sound like much, but it accounts for the considerable loss in 2008.
+While no one can predict what’s going to happen, crashes with more than a 30% drop like 2008, don't often happen (thankfully).

 Peaks and valleys

 When the share market goes down over 10% from its previous high, we call it a market correction.
-The first thing you should know is that stock market corrections happen fairly often.
-The US economy is constantly in flux, and so are its share markets.
+The first thing you should know is that stock market corrections happen reasonably often.
+The US economy is always in flux, and so are its share markets.
 Bad years are to be expected.

 This is all to say that there are real risks when investing your money on your own.
 The return on your investments can change at any time.
 You can’t control that.
 In fact, it’s part of what makes investing so exciting.